benwhale/dizplai-polling/README.md

 I think the immediate next step I would do with this application is add a Redis layer for quick vote tallying.
 I'd probably look to increment counts in Redis and store the full records in Postgres.
 Could put a queue between the API event and the DB calls to protect it from demand surges.

+### Race conditions

+Utilising atomic operation to increment vote counts to try and handle concurent voting.

 ### CI/CD

 Minimal CI using GitHub actions to build and test